Nastel/remoraj/README.md

                <option value="-javaagent:<install_dir>/remora-<version>/remora.jar"/>
        </jvm>
 ```
-* Step 4:    Edit the path to where your `remora.jar` situated
+* Step 4:    Edit the path to where your `remora.jar` is located

 ### Standalone Java Application